Exporting to an External Program

 Accessing the LAME or FFmpeg command-line program with just the "lame" or "ffmpeg" command only works on Windows and Linux, assuming LAME or FFmpeg are installed on the system in the standard location.
 On Windows, this requires that you used the LAME or FFmpeg EXE installer and did not change the installation directory.

-For using a zip version of LAME or FFmpeg and on Mac OS X, the full path to the command-line program must be given.
+For using a zip version of LAME or FFmpeg and on Mac, the full path to the command-line program must be given.
 The path must be enclosed inside quotes if there are any spaces in the path.
 You can use the Browse button to find and open the executable application which will add the correct path to the command.

 If you are exporting to MP3 with LAME, there is a complete list of commands including metadata tags on the usage page.